validitylabs/EIPs/EIPS/eip-earnings.md

 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Ethereum platforms (go-ethereum, parity, cpp-ethereum, ethereumj, ethereumjs, and [others](https://github.com/ethereum/wiki/wiki/Clients)).-->

-### ReturnOnClaim interface
+### Earning interface

-The generic interface regulates the disbursment and the reclaiming of *returns on claims*.
+The generic interface regulates the disbursment and the reclaiming of *returns on assets*.
 ```
 pragma solidity ^0.4.25;

-interface EarningsOnClaim {
+interface Earning {

      /**
-     * Looks if claiming earnings is currently possible for a claimer and a beneficiary.
+     * Looks if claiming earnings is currently possible for a claimer.
-     * For example the claimer might not have performed KYC and is not entitled to claim the returns
+     * For example the claimer might not have performed KYC and is not entitled to claim the returns,
+     * or he does not own the asset he is claiming
      * @param _claimer the asset owner for the returns, can be `msg.sender`
      * @return _returnCode, normally `0` if everything went well.
      **/